-12.1.
-WHEN COORDINATION OF BENEFITS APPLIES TO THE MEDICAL PLAN
+12.1 WHEN COORDINATION OF BENEFITS APPLIES TO THE MEDICAL PLAN the possibility that another plan may cover some expenses.

-This coordination of benefits (COB) provision applies to the medical plan when you or your covered dependent has health coverage under more than one plan.
-The order of benefit determination rules below determines which plan will pay as the primary plan.
-The primary plan pays first without regard to the possibility that another plan may cover some expenses.
 A secondary plan pays after the primary plan and depending on the coordination of benefits provisions of the plan may reduce the benefits it pays to not exceed 100% of the total allowable expense.
 When the medical plan is secondary, the combined payment calculated after coordination of benefits, may be less than 100% of the total allowable expense.